ixmatus/maelstrom/README.md

 Clusters at the time of configuration can either be setup more like a priority queue or as a load-balanced worker pool.

+At this time, I'm also considering using something like [TeleHash](http://telehash.org/) (implemented in Erlang) as the p2p layer, rather than rolling my own (really hard).

 Topologies (topos)
 ------------------